The Brand Continuum

 The collapse, when it arrives, feels sudden.
 But the causes were in place long before the consequences became visible.

 This pattern, acceleration without understanding, is the common thread in every collapse I’ve worked on.
 Different budgets, different talent, different tools, different agencies, different strategies.
-But the same structural failure: the organisation moves faster than it can make sense of its own behaviour.
+The same structural failure: the organisation moves faster than it can make sense of its own behaviour.

 What comes next is the structure underneath this recurring pattern.
 The part most leaders never see until it’s too late.